zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 A lot of big American cities have organizations cal led “neighborhood watches” that basically try to make everyone in the neighbor hood aware of who lives there and who doesn’t and to report any problems immediat ely to the police.
 I mentioned that you look for things that are suspici ous, and that’s exactly what Jim is talking about.
 Jim says, “If you’re worried,  when you see something suspicious, call the police.”
 “Suspicious” (suspici ous) is something that makes you think that it may be illegal or harmful, even t hough you’re not exactly sure.

 Helene says, “And you think they’ll come in time to  catch them?”
 Helene doubts that the police would arrive in time in order to ar rest or investigate any problems that she reports.
 Helene says, “The police aren’t k nown for quick response times in this neighborhood.”
-A “response time” would be t he amount of time needed for someone to react to something, especially when we’r e talking about the time from which you make a request for police or an ambu lance and the time that the police or the ambulance arrives at your house.
+A “response time” would be the amount of time needed for someone to react to something, especially when we’r e talking about the time from which you make a request for police or an ambu lance and the time that the police or the ambulance arrives at your house.
 That  would be the response time.

 Jim says, “Then we’ll go after them ourselves.”
 “To  go after” someone is a phrasal verb meaning to run after or to pursue some one with the idea of catching the person and holding them and perhaps even punish ing them.
 “To go after,” more generally, can mean to attack.
 But here, it re ally means to run after a person and try to catch that person.
 Helene says, “ You mean be vigilantes?
 I’m not sure that would be wise.”